parroty/excoveralls/README.md

 #### Coverage Options
 - treat_no_relevant_lines_as_covered
   - By default, coverage for [files with no relevant lines] are displayed as 0% for aligning with coveralls.io behavior.
 But, if `treat_no_relevant_lines_as_covered` is set to `true`, it will be displayed as 100%.
+- output_dir
+  - The directory which the HTML report will output to.
+Defaulted to `cover/`.
+- template_path
+  - A custom path for html reports.
+This defaults to the htmlcov report in the excoveralls lib.

 ```javascript
 {